mischavandenburg/demo/keda-postgres/README.md

 # Tutorial: Autoscaling with KEDA on AKS

-This tutorial will guide you through setting up a simple auotscaled application based on PostgreSQL queries.
+This tutorial will guide you through setting up a simple autoscaled application based on PostgreSQL queries.

 # Creating / Updating the Cluster